tianyuchen01/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/lab-3-custom-issue-template.md

 <br>

 ## Unresolved
-A list of unresolved tasks:
+A list of unresolved things in this task:
 - Unresolved 1
 - Unresolved 2
 - Unresolved 3